chenyuf4/portfolio-clone/README.md

 TO DO LIST:

-1. Fix animation, so that it can be interrupted before animation finishes
+1. Fix animation, so that it can be interrupted before animation finishes Done
-2. Remove onwheel when height not enough or desktop size is small
+2. Remove onwheel when height not enough or desktop size is small Done
+3. Make animation more smoother, if about/close button animation is done.
+Then we can start animating them again.